ideal-lab5/murmur/docs/murmur/docs/quick_start/overview.md

 ## Vulnerabilities, Limitations, Assumption

+- Currently there is an issue where sometimes calls to execute the wallet are badly timed and reach the network at the wrong block, which results in the transaction failing.
+We are still investigating this issue of transaction timing, and are exploring the introduction of retry logic into the murmur libraries.
 - Murmur wallets are inherently ephemeral.
 We currently have not implemented any update functionality, meaning that in its current state all Murmur wallets expire at some point.
 We will address this in the future.
 - Murmur wallets are not recoverable currently.
 If the user loses their username/seed then they have effectively lost access to their wallet.
 - There has been no formal security audit of the IDN or Murmur.